ibm-cloud-docs/container-registry-cli-plugin/container-registry-cli.md

 <dd>The type of security issue that you want to exempt.
 To find valid issue types, run `ibmcloud cr exemption-types`.
 </dd>
 <dt>`--issue-id ISSUE_ID`</dt>
 <dd>The ID of the security issue that you want to exempt.
-To find an issue ID, run `ibmcloud cr va <image>`, where *&lt;image&gt;* is the name of your image, and use the relevant value from either the **Vulnerability ID** or **Configuration Issue ID** column.
+To find an issue ID, run `ibmcloud cr va <image>`, where `<image>` is the name of your image, and use the relevant value from either the **Vulnerability ID** or **Configuration Issue ID** column.
 </dd>
 </dl>

 **Examples**

-Create a CVE exemption for CVE with ID `CVE-2018-17929` for all images in the `registry.ng.bluemix.net/birds/bluebird` repository.
+Create a CVE exemption for CVE with ID `CVE-2018-17929` for all images in the `us.icr.io/birds/bluebird` repository.

 ```
-ibmcloud cr exemption-add --scope registry.ng.bluemix.net/birds/bluebird --issue-type cve --issue-id CVE-2018-17929
+ibmcloud cr exemption-add --scope us.icr.io/birds/bluebird --issue-type cve --issue-id CVE-2018-17929
 ```
 {: pre}